What is a Hybrid Event? The Ultimate Guide for Broadcasters

 Monetization

-Not all online video platforms are equipped with support for every monetization method, so make sure you look for dedicated pay-per-view support.
+Not all virtual video platforms are equipped with support for every monetization method, so make sure you look for dedicated pay-per-view support.

 White-Label Streaming